top of page

 C

-CAPITAL RESOURCES: are goods made by people that are used to produce other goods and services.
+CAPITAL RESOURCES: goods made by people that are used to produce other goods and services.
 Examples include machines, computers, office buildings, and tools.

-CAPITALISM: A decentralized economic system characterized by mutually voluntary cooperation jointly enforced by the individual property rights of both parties (i.e. an economic system whereby everyone must engage in quid pro quo).
+CAPITALISM: a decentralized economic system characterized by mutually voluntary cooperation jointly enforced by the individual property rights of both parties (i.e. an economic system whereby everyone must engage in quid pro quo).
 For a video-based explanation of this system see here.

 CETERIS PARIBUS: means "all else held equal".
 An assumption typically invoked in order to ascertain theoretically what a single change in market conditions would have on that market in isolation.